3rd Glasgow Philosophy of Religion Seminar

 To register for this event please email Victoria Harrison (Victoria.Harrison@glasgow.ac.uk).
-Refreshments will be provided and there will be a buffet lunch on the 25th May (lunch on the 24th will be by own arrangement).
+Refreshments will be provided and there will be a buffet lunch and evening wine reception on the 29th May (lunch on the 30th will be by own arrangement).
 A registration fee of £10 (£5 for graduate students) will be payable at the door.

 This event is sponsored by the Royal Institute of Philosophy and Philosophy at the University of Glasgow.

 Sarah Adams (University of Leeds), ‘A new Paradox of Omnipotence?’

 Max Baker-Hytch (University of Oxford), ‘Implicit Theistic Belief and the Value of Testimonial Belief: A Response to the Demographic Divine Hiddenness Challenge’